omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 The above defined wizard page will have two columns.
 The first column contains labels, and the second contains editable widgets.
 The `x:id="varName"` attributes in the spinner and text control definitions are used to bind a template variable to the control.
 When a page is displayed, the content of the bound variables are copied into the controls.
 When the user navigates away from the page or press the 'Finish' button, the content of the controls are copied back to the bound variables.
 These variables can be used in the template files we are about to define in the following section.

-NOTE: To see all the widgets available, check Appendix.
+NOTE: To see the list of all available widgets, check the Appendix.

 ==== Creating Templated Files

 When the template is used, the contents of the template folder (and its subfolders) will be copied over into the new project, preserving the directory structure, with the exception of `template.properties`.
 (It is also possible to specify other files and folders to be ignored by specifying a file list for the `ignoreResources` configuration key.)

 When the wizard is being used, a pool of variables is kept by the wizard dialog.
 These variables are initialized from the `key = value` lines in the `template.properties` files; they can get displayed and/or edited on custom wizard pages; and eventually they get substituted into `*.ftl` files (using the `${varname}` syntax).